ehorvat1/NES-MEP-Reader/README.md

 # AMS MQTT Bridge for NES-MEP
-This code is designed to decode data from NES electric smart meters installed in some countries in Europe (eg. Denmark and Austria).
+This code is designed to decode data from NES (Networked Energy Services) electric smart meters installed in some countries in Europe (eg. Denmark and Austria).
 The data is presented in a graphical web interface and can also send the data to a MQTT broker which makes it suitable for home automation project.

 This project is basically merging 2 other project into one: